jeffgbutler/TanzuWorkshops/tce-windows/README.md

 - Kpack - an image building tool
 - Knative Serving - a Kubernetes framework that simplifies application deployments
 - Cartographer - a tool for creating software supply chains
-- Others
+- Several others

-With this exercise will install and configure the app toolkit for use on a local workstation.
+With this exercise we will install and configure the app toolkit for use on a local workstation.
 Take a look at the file [01-app-toolkit-values.yaml](01-app-toolkit-values.yaml) in this directory.
 This file contains configuration values for several of the packages in the app toolkit (Contour, Knative, and Kpack).
 For now, the important things to know are these: